Types

 Population

-Groups of equations are given as a population, which is an array of trees tagged with score, loss, and birthdate–-these values are given in the PopMember.
+Groups of equations are given as a population, which is an array of trees tagged with cost, loss, and birthdate–-these values are given in the PopMember.

 population_size, nlength::Int=3, options::AbstractOptions,